Take a sneak peek at the new NIST.gov and let us know what you think!

-Pipe connections for calibrations using these standards should be A/N fittings and National Pipe Threads up to 2.54 cm (1 in) in diameter.
-Because meters calibrated on the 0.1 L/s and the 2.5 L/s Liquid Flow Standards are typically used to meter hydrocarbon liquids and may contain parts that are not compatible with water, meters are cleaned and dried following calibration on these provers.
+Pipe connections should be A/N fittings and National Pipe Threads up to 2.54 cm (1 in) in diameter.
+Because meters calibrated on these standards are typically used to meter hydrocarbon liquids and may contain parts that are not compatible with water, meters are cleaned and dried following calibration on these provers.
 Meters are rinsed with ethanol and then dried by capping off one end of the meter and applying vacuum to the other for approximately one hour.
 Meters may be treated with a lubricant following drying at the customer’s request.

 Turnaround time for a single flow meter is approximately 4 weeks:

-To have your flow meter calibrated on one of the 0.1 L/s standard or the 2.5 L/s standard, contact Sherry Sheckels to schedule your calibration dates.
+To have your flow meter calibrated on one of the 0.1 L/s standard or the 2.5 L/s standard contact Sherry Sheckels to schedule your calibration dates.
+To have your flow meter calibrated on the 65 kg/s standard or the 15 kg/s standard contact Joey Boyd to schedule your calibration dates.